 The Nile River Islands

-The Philae Temple is another massively popular feature on most Aswan tour as well as Egypt tours in general.
-This Isis-dedicated temple was build in 690 B.C. and it is today one of the most impressive ancient temple in Egypt.
+The Philae Temple is another massively popular feature on most Aswan tour, as well as our other Egypt tours in general.
+This Isis-dedicated temple was build in 690 B.C. and it is today one of the most impressive ancient temples in Egypt.
 The temple was originally located on Philae Island and had become partially flooded as a result of the original Aswan dam.

 Last but not least, there’s the Kalabsha Temple, another temple that was moved to avoid the flooding of Lake Nasser, and one dedicated to the Nubian god of fertility and sun god Marul.
 This temple is also included in many Aswan tours, and it is well worth a visit.